skypilot-org/skypilot/docs/source/examples/docker-containers.rst

 Building containers remotely
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are running containerized application, the container image can also be built remotely on the cluster in the :code:`setup` phase of the task.
+If you are running containerized applications, the container image can also be built remotely on the cluster in the :code:`setup` phase of the task.

 The :code:`echo_app` `example <https://github.com/skypilot-org/skypilot/tree/master/examples/docker>`_ provides an example on how to do this: